 - 2 tablespoons lemon juice

 - FYI: I also tested a batch of the sauce with white beans instead of potatoes and it was nasty.
-I could taste the beans and the texture from them, so I wouldn't recommend it.
+I have to be honest.
+I could taste the beans and the texture from them so I wouldn't recommend it.
 Stick to potatoes or nuts.

 - Prepare the rice first by adding all of the "rice" ingredients to a small pot and bring to a boil.
 Make sure you are using the right weight measurement so the rice turns turns out with the correct texture.
 Once boiling, immediately cover and turn down to the lowest heat and cook for 25 minutes.
 Check it and the rice should be al dente (firm but tender) and all of the water should be gone.
 If so, turn off the heat and return the lid and let the rice sit covered for 5-10 minutes at the most.
 The rice should be perfect, moist, fluffy, but firm.
 If it's a little more firm then you'd like, leave it covered a little bit longer to steam some.
 Get your potato ready to cook as well at this time if you are doing potato and not nuts for the sauce.
 I just cooked mine in the microwave, but feel free to cook however you like.
 I peeled my potato, wrapped it tightly and microwaved it until super soft.